- 232 Capen Hall, Buffalo, NY 14260

 Unofficial Withdrawal—“No Passing Grades”

 Federal financial aid regulations require that any student who fails to earn a passing grade in at least one course in the semester shall be considered as having “unofficially withdrawn.”

 At the end of each semester, UB will review the academic transcripts of federal financial aid recipients to identify students who have no passing grades as a result of “non-attendance” or “unofficial withdrawal.”
-Students are identified based on having received all FX grades.
-The Return of Title IV calculation will be performed (after the semester has ended and grades are available) using the midpoint of the semester as the unoffical withdrawal date.
+The Return of Title IV calculation will be performed (after the semester has ended and grades are available) using the midpoint of the semester as the unofficial withdrawal date.
 Based on these calculations, the school will be required to return any “unearned” federal assistance, resulting in a debit or increase to the student account.
-Student will be notified by email of the Pending Unofficial Withdrawal review, providing the student has a valid buffalo.edu email address.
+Students will be notified by email of the Pending Unofficial Withdrawal review, providing he or she has a valid buffalo.edu email address.
 Otherwise, the student will receive notification via US Mail.
 If a student feels this determination is incorrect, he/she can submit a Return of Tile IV Appeal and Attendance Verification Form (PDF).
 This form is available for a two-week period beginning on the first day after the conclusion of the semester.
 After a determination is made, the results of the R2T4 Calculation will be sent via US mail.

 Request for Academic Withdrawal